stallman-j/ekonomR/vignettes/vignettes.md

 To view the code behind all this check out the [ekonomR repository](https://github.com/stallman-j/ekonomR).

 # Who's this package for?
+You may be wondering if `ekonomR` is really a useful package for you.
+The answer is... possibly?

+If you're doing economics research and you don't already have a replicable workflow set up, or you don't happen to have coding templates set up, then probably.

+If you're doing economics research and you have code that does the things I list here, email me and be a contributor!
+Write a vignette!
+Tell me so I can link to your stuff and don't have to write it myself!

 ## For new researchers
 If you're new to the research process **or** new to R (even if you're experienced in research), I recommend starting with the vignettes listed under **Getting Started**, and then following the vignettes that start with the word "Basic" in the order they're listed on this page, followed by the ones prefaced with "Intermediate".